polterguy/polterguy.github.io/tutorials/send-email/index.md

 sure, automatically creating CRUD HTTP endpoints, wrapping your database, is really cool.
 But Magic can do _much_ more than CRUD.
-Hopefully this little 3 minute long read have opened your eyes in these regards.
+Hopefully this little 3 minute long read have opened your eyes in regards to this.